"Convivencia" was nominated for "Best World/Global Fusion Album of 2017" by One World Music Awards.

 Cover art and layout by Spanish artist Julian Lorenzo (JulianLorenzo.com).

 Based in the majestic state of Oregon, Flamenco Pacifico is a dynamic, professional performance group dedicated to bringing the art of flamenco music and dance to audiences in the Pacific Northwest and beyond.
-Led by virtuoso flamenco guitarist and composer, Berto Boyd, the group's guitar-driven performances feature original modern flamenco compositions rooted in the time-honored forms of traditional flamenco.
-With inspired dancing by Elena Villa and the passionate vocals and guitar artistry of guitarist/singer Grant Ruiz, Flamenco Pacifico takes audiences on an unforgettable journey into the fascinating world of flamenco.
+Led by virtuoso flamenco guitarist and composer, Berto Boyd, the group’s guitar-driven performances feature original modern flamenco compositions rooted in the time-honored forms of traditional flamenco.
+With inspired dancing by Elena Villa and Melissa Cruz, the passionate vocals and guitar artistry of guitarist/singer Grant Ruiz, and driving rhythms by dynamic percussionist Terry Longshore, Flamenco Pacifico takes audiences on an unforgettable journey into the fascinating world of flamenco.

-Berto Boyd began his musical training on the piano at age 5 and has been playing guitar for 28 years.
-A rigorous musician and a careful researcher, Berto has studied in Spain and performed throughout the United States with some of the world's finest Flamenco, Classical and Jazz artists.
+Berto Boyd began his musical training on the piano at age 5 and has been playing guitar for over 30 years.
+A rigorous musician and a careful researcher, Berto has studied in Spain and performed throughout the United States with some of the world’s finest Flamenco, Classical and Jazz artists.
 Born into a family of artists, which includes famed lead singer, Brandon Boyd of the multi-platinum band Incubus, he is one of the rare and few Americans who has dedicated his musical dreams to mastering the art of the Spanish guitar and composing original Flamenco music.
+He currently resides in Portland, Oregon where he is musical director for Flamenco Pacifico, artistic director of the Corvallis Guitar Society, and the owner of the international guitar instruction series, Flamenco Guitar Class.
+His first original solo publication “ 12 Flamenco Etudes” was recently released in February 2018.
+Berto has artist endorsements by Hannabach Strings, MiniFlex Mics, and Shelton-Farretta guitars.

-In 2003, Berto met his life-long friend and mentor - virtuoso Guitarist & Composer, from Huelva España, Jose Luis Rodriguez (former musical director for the "Ballet of Cristina Hoyos" for 10 years) in Mendocino, CA. In the United States, Berto has attended and participated in master classes with David Russell, Christopher Parkening, Pepe Romero, Gerardo Nunez, Manuel Barrueco, Juan Manuel Cañizares, Paco Jarana (musical director for Eva La Yerbabuena), Gaspar Rodriguez (musical director for the National Ballet of Spain), and Rafael Montilla (guitarist with the company of Paco Peña).
-He has also studied Music Theory and Analysis formally at Ventura College with Dr. Burns Taft, Composition with Miguel de Aguila, Robert Lawson, Luis Muñoz, and Adam del Monte.
-Classical Guitar studies with Carlos Gonzales, Matthew Grief of the Los Angeles Guitar Quartet, Tavi Jinariu, James Edwards, and Dmitri Diatchenko.
-Brazilian Jazz studies with Chris Judge (Gille Apap & The Transylvanian Mountain Boys).
-Jazz Guitar with John Payne.
+In 1999, Berto traveled to Sanlucar, Spain to study with the famed Flamenco guitarist/composer/recording artist Gerardo Nuñez.
+In 2003, Berto met his good friend and mentor – virtuoso guitarist & composer, from Huelva, Spain, Jose Luis de la Paz (former musical director for the “Ballet of Cristina Hoyos” for 10 years) in Mendocino, CA. In the United States, Berto has attended and participated in master classes with Grammy award winner David Russell, Christopher Parkening, Pepe Romero, Gerardo Nunez, Manuel Barrueco, Juan Manuel Cañizares, Paco Jarana (musical director for Eva La Yerbabuena), Gaspar Rodriguez (musical director for the National Ballet of Spain), and Rafael Montilla (guitarist with the company of Paco Peña).
+He has also studied music theory and analysis formally at Ventura College with Dr. Burns Taft, composition with Grammy nominated composer Miguel de Aguila, Robert Lawson, Luis Muñoz, and Adam del Monte.
+Classical Guitar studies with Carlos Gonzales, Matthew Grief of the Los Angeles Guitar Quartet, Tavi Jinariu, and James Bishop Edwards.
+Brazilian Jazz studies with Chris Judge (Gille Apap & The Transylvanian Mountain Boys), and Jazz Guitar with John Payne.

 The son of a bebop saxophonist, Grant Ruiz has played classical guitar since he was 10 years old.
 After studying flamenco in Spain and with several renowned artists in the U.S., he became an active performer and teacher in Southern Oregon.
 Aside from classical music and flamenco, Grant has been influenced by jazz and rock music and Native American flute, which he studied with R. Carlos Nakai.